danielecioffo/PageRank-Spark/README.md

             ...
     </revision>

-The pages have been "flattened” to be represented on a single line.
+The pages have been "flattened" to be represented on a single line.
 The body text of the page also has all new lines converted to spaces to ensure it stays on one line in this representation.
- Links to other Wikipedia articles are of the form [[page name]].
+ Links to other Wikipedia articles are of the form [[page name]] and **we considered only links in the _text_ section**.